• Skip to primary navigation

 1. Making decisions too fast.

 After a fire incident, you’ll be able to come up with hundreds of decisions, especially during the claim process.
 But before you decide, take your time to get settled in first.
 This amount of time will let you explore other options.
-It will also help and guide you do what is best for you.
+It will also help and guide you to do what is best for you.

 2. Listening to people with no experience.